Everything You Need To Know

 I hope you’d agree that SAP PCE looks promising so far but what’s included in the offering and how will it fit in with your SAP BusinessObjects deployment?
 Let me explain.

 Migrating to SAP PCE allows you to have the same full stack of SAP BusinessObjects components that you have on-premise but simply hosted on the Cloud (all the different BI client tools were delivered in SAP BI 4.3 SP01 release and Lumira Designer).
 Note that all application servers will be run on Linux with some platform components requiring Windows to run.
-Crystal Classics* will also be phased out on Linux at the end of the year with the BI 4.3 SP02 release, but there will be an option to support Crystal Classics on SAP Private Cloud Edition.
+Crystal Classics* will also be phased out on Linux at the end of the year with the BI 4.3 SP02 release, but there will be an option to support Crystal Classics on this managed Cloud platform.

 In terms of configurations, as I said above, SAP PCE will be delivered in t-shirts sizes ranging from S to XL.
 Each productive t-shirt size includes 2-tier landscapes (Dev/QA) with the option to add non-productive tiers and disaster recovery if needed.
 SAP will equally take care of all the infrastructure, enterprise support, and application management services as well as any customer security requirements, allowing you to focus on day-to-day deployment activities.